-Our reengineering initiative may not be successful which could cause our growth prospects and profitability to suffer.
+Our reengineering initiative may cause our growth prospects and profitability to suffer.

 As part of our management approach, we implemented an ongoing reengineering initiative designed to grow revenues through strategic resource allocation and improve profitability through cost reductions.
-Periodically, implementation of our reengineering initiative may reduce our revenues as a result of our exit from non-strategic product lines.
-Our reengineering initiative may not be successful as a result of our failure to reduce expenses at the anticipated level, our inability to exit all non-strategic product lines included in the initiative, or a lower, or no, positive impact on revenues from strategic resource allocation.
-If our reengineering initiative is not successful, our revenues, results of operations and business may suffer.
+Our reengineering initiative may not be successful over the long term as a result of our failure to reduce expenses at the anticipated level, or a lower, or no, positive impact on revenues from strategic resource allocation.
+If our reengineering initiative is not successful over the long term, our revenues, results of operations and business may suffer.